 - Malus, for having feet bolted to the floor and being completely helpless once you've gotten close to it.

 - Alternative Character Interpretation: The game gives you only the barest hints of story and leaves the vast majority up to the player.

 - Came for the X, Stayed for the Y: Came for the colossus battles, while the plot, music, and Scenery Porn just made those battles even more amazing.

 - Ensemble Darkhorse: Agro, no pun intended.
 Almost every gamer can agree that the biggest Player Punch in the game is the Disney Death Agro receives right before facing the sixteenth Colossus.
-There's also the fact that, as a horse, Agro is the lone character who isn't subject to Alternative Character Interpretation: she's just a loyal steed doing as her master directs her.
+There's also the fact that, as a horse, Agro is the lone character who isn't subject to Alternative Character Interpretation: she's just a loyal mare doing as her master directs her.